RokasEl/MolDiff-SiMGen/README.md

 This repository is a fork of the [MolDiff](https://github.com/pengxingang/MolDiff).
 We have added an integration with [SiMGen](https://github.com/RokasEl/simgen) to do guided generation.
 The main changes are all inside `./models/guided_model.py`.
 Generation can be run with `./guided_moldiff.py $PATH_TO_CONFIG` where `$PATH_TO_CONFIG` is the path to a config file (see examples in the `./production_configs/` folder).

+Below is the original README from the MolDiff repository.

 # MolDiff: Addressing the Atom-Bond Inconsistency Problem in 3D Molecule Diffusion Generation (ICML 2023)
 > This is **A Tailored Diffusion Framework for Generating 3D Drug-Like Molecules**, with sampling success rate of **>99\%**, almost threefold increase compared to the previous diffusion model.